 Guest Post by Christa Singleton from Travel Fearlessly

 The Himalayas of Nepal are a wonder to behold, a massive mountain range that is home to several of the world’s highest peaks.
-This includes Mount Everest, the tallest mountain on earth, whose base is accessible to even the most inexperienced hikers.
+This includes Mount Everest, the tallest mountain on earth, whose base camp is accessible to even the most inexperienced hikers.
 On another continent is Mount Kilimanjaro, the tallest mountain in Africa, a solitary volcanic peak among miles of open savannah.
 Its summit can be reached in as few as 5 days and requires no technical climbing or advanced hiking skills.

 Many travelers have dreams of experiencing these two famous treks and in an ideal world there would be money enough to do both.
 But what if you had to choose between climbing Mount Kilimanjaro or trekking to Everest Base Camp?
 This post will compare the major differences between the two adventures and hopefully by the end your decision will be a little easier to make.